azzzhad/Group-Project-INFO-3305-/README.md

 <b>Doctor</b>
 <br>
 - Reduce workload of having to stay inside their workplace for long hours.
-- Getting doctor's time more organized and suitable with the system.
-Because the system will also categorize the patients based on their workplace and field of medics
+- Getting doctor's time more organized and suitable with the system because the system will also categorize the patients based on their workplace and field of medics.

 - 1.8 Summary<br>
 This web application might not be perfect but we surely hope it will be enough come the end of the development phase.